-You can now apply online for free school meals if you satisfy the requirements detailed below.
+You can apply online for free school meals if you meet the criteria below.
 If your application is successful then the school or schools that your child or children attend will be informed and will be awarded additional funding.
 If your child receives free school meals because they are in reception, year one or year two, you should still complete this application.
 This will secure extra funding for your child's school and will mean that your child retains eligibility for free school meals for longer.

-If you are applying for free school meals because you receive support under Part VI of the Immigration and Asylum Act 1999 then you must contact us on 0191 433 4848 or visit us at the Benefit Section, Civic Centre, Regent Street, Gateshead, NE8 1HH or email email@example.com
+If you are applying for free school meals because you receive support under Part VI of the Immigration and Asylum Act 1999 then you must phone us on 0191 433 4848, visit us at the Benefit Section, Civic Centre, Regent Street, Gateshead, NE8 1HH or email firstname.lastname@example.org

 Why should I apply for a free school meal?

 Even if you are having financial difficulties you shouldn't have to worry about your child getting the nourishment they need to grow strong and healthy.
 Did you know:

 - you can claim free school meals if you receive child benefit and any of the benefits mentioned below

 - your child's school will also get extra funding if you apply

 - it could save you just under £400 a year

 - the menu is varied to cater for all tastes and uses quality ingredients from local suppliers

 - it's quick and easy to apply - you can even do this over the phone